Sharvani1291/RustFL/README.md

 ## Project Flow for Release 2

-1. Creating shares and adding Differential Privacy

-   Tasks:
+Sequence Overview

+    Client:

+    Train the local model.
-    1. client generates shares of its updated model weights, utilizing a secret sharing mechanism.
+    Split the updated weights into shares using Shamir’s secret sharing mechanism.
-    2. To enhance privacy, clients apply Differential Privacy techniques by adding calibrated noise to each share of the model weights.

-2. Secure Multiparty Computation (SMPC) and Aggregation

-   Tasks:

-    1. Upon receiving the encrypted shares from all participating clients, the server performs aggregation on these shares rather than on    the original model weights.
-    2. Once the server has aggregated the shares, it reconstructs the updated model weights.
-The global model is then updated with these new  weights, ensuring that the model benefits from the collective training efforts of all clients while maintaining the confidentiality  of their local datasets.
+    Apply Differential Privacy (add noise) to each share.
+    Send noisy shares to different servers.

+    Server:

+    Receive noisy shares from clients.
+    Perform aggregation using SMPC technique.
+    Reconstruct the global model from the aggregated shares.
+    Update the global model with new weights.